Sarafian/MarkdownPS/CONTRIBUTING.md

   For more inspiration please look into the `New-MDQuote`, `New-MDAlert` and `New-MDTable` for ever increasing complexity.
 - The cmdlets are reasonably well documented and this level is expected to maintained.
 If the function refers to a specific non-standard function like the `New-MDAlert` then please do make sure to provide the link in the `Description` that would also help explain what the parameters do.
 In this case, you can also use those examples as text with the cmdlet's examples.
-- There is a `Demo.ps1` file that demonstrates the usage of the cmdlets and its output is also added as quote in the [README.md].
-Please make sure to reflect the cmdlet changes in those files.
-If the code is about a new cmdlet, please add the right section in those files.
+- There is a [Showcase] folder with [Showcase.ps1] that demonstrates the usage of the cmdlets.
+Its markdown output is demostrated in the [Showcase.md] for easy visualization.
+Please make sure that the two files are in synch and reflect your latest changes.
+The [Update-Showcase.ps1] will do this for you and must be executed before merging.
 - Make sure to include your changes in the [CHANGELOG.md] under the `In progress` section at the top.
 Please mention your name/id as the contributor.
 The versioning and publishing scheme is explained further below.

 # Non functional changes